 When I first saw the soufflé potatoes at Antoine's Restaurant as a kid, they seemed unreal: smooth, balloon-like cylinders of fried potato that had nothing inside but caverns of air.

-Entries tagged with 'eat this now'
+'eat this now' on Serious Eats

 The five boroughs are dotted with numerous cuisine-unspecific kosher restaurants, serving everything from shawarma to pizza to sushi, all rabbinically approved for Orthodox Jewish consumption.
 Benjy's Kosher Pizza Dairy Restaurant & Sushi Bar in Flushing is one notable example.
 According to the restaurant's extended name, a woman I spoke to while having lunch there, and this blog post (picked up by Gothamist), the pizza is the thing to order at Benjy's.
 And having read that post, there was no way I'd be ordering anything other than the Falafel Pizza.

 Unmoved by tapas?
 The salt cod croquetas at Ataula will change your mind.

 Portland, Oregon's Mi Mero Mole's spicy and complex Frijoles Charros has a secret ingredient: time.

 If the cold weather alone doesn't convince you, the long walk to Avenue C just might; cold snaps like this call for something like braised beans and sausage, and Kafana, a tiny Serbian spot in Alphabet City, does especially good versions of both.